-Generally speaking, I tend to sew and wear dresses that are fit and flare as I think they flatter my shape more.
+Generally speaking, I tend to wear dresses that are fit and flare as I think they flatter my shape more.
 Recently though I’ve been looking at clothes that are a bit more, well, shapeless I guess.
 It started last autumn with the dress I bought for my Nan’s funeral, it can best be described as a sack dress in a viscose-type fabric.
 Surprisingly it was fairly flattering and I’ve worn it a few times since.

 My search for a reasonably priced casual dress pattern continues, but in the meantime I decided to have a go at drafting something myself.
 (Spoiler alert: I failed!)